AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 3. Derives the function tree root with the leaf and the specified sibling path.
 4. Computes the contract class ID using the function tree root and additional information.
 5. Generates the contract address using the contract class ID and other relevant details.
-6. Validates that the contract address matches the address specified in the call data.
+6. Validates that the contract address matches the address specified in the private call data.

 #### Verifying the app private function proof.